aarddict/desktop/doc/aarddict.rst

   didn't always work with multi volume dictionaries since volume id was used instead of dictionary id).

-- Remove Ctrl+F key binding for history forward and Ctrl+B for history back in Hildon UI, use Shift+Back and Back instead.
+- Remove :kbd:`Control-f` key binding for history forward and :kbd:`Control-b` for history back in Hildon UI, use :kbd:`Shift-Back` and :kbd:`Back` instead.

 0.7.5
 -----